N2ITN/RPiViz/README.md

 Embedded insights using FaceNet in TensorFlow, trained on 37,000 images.

-Secure interactive user analytics using D3.js
+Live interactive user analytics using D3.js, supported by Kakfa and MemSQL and Spark

-Attractive, unobtrusive real time visualization with RBG desktop light.
+Attractive, unobtrusive real time form factor with live RGB feedback.

 ## Deployment